 Recess

 Play is important for adults, too!
-We already know play helps kids practice social and emotional skills.
+We already know play helps kids practice skills.
 The benefits continue when we grow up.
 From spontaneous 5-minute foursquare breaks to elaborate group games, playing together helps us build community and go back to work refreshed.
 Want to bring recess to your office and support Playworks at the same time?
 Check out our Corporate Recess opportunities.

 Facilitation 101